enajx/DNAtoMidi/README.md

 # DNAtoMidi
-Convert DNA sequences to Midi sequences
+Convert DNA sequences to Midi sequences: Input a DNA sequence in a txt file and it'll output a midi file so you can listen to your DNA.

 <p align="center">
 <img src="CodonstoAminoacides.svg" width="600">
 </p>